chunnodu/blog/content/Ingredients for Successful Products.md

 5) a designers mind set, with the demonstrated ability to synthesize these attributes and create new solutions problems

-These themes have become constant throughout my career, as I have deliberately sought traditional and non-traditional means to hone these skills.
+These themes have become constant throughout my career, as I deliberately seek traditional and non-traditional means to hone these skills.